Brett-Tanner/Journal/2024/May_24.md

 ## Materials

+- [x] Add header styles to explainer tables
+- [x] Add a button to download a blank sample CSV to use in uploads
+  - In the show action
+- [x] Autogenerate required fields from Model constant CSV_HEADERS
+  - [x] Also use for params
+  - [x] And in views
+  - [x] And in the JS for table column creation
+  - [x] and in tests to generate test headers & data
+- [x] Realise password confirmation isn't necessary when uploading, remove from JS validation
+  - But keep in form cos it's needed there

+### Event Site

+- [x] Check if events with no activities can be used as a banner
+- [x] Update seeds to give customer children and use string course costs
+- [x] Add the placeholder event
+  - [x] Fix an issue with goals of 0

+## May 29th

+## Materials

 - Address Github issues
+  - [] Chase down the intermittent failure to update course_lessons from date_fields partial
   - [] Ensure Lessons have unique title within level and subtype
   - [] Mask the corners of uploaded images to make them rounded
     - Need a mask image from Alex or Luis
 - [] When updating upload progress, decrement failures if sum of all > total
 - [] Add delay between uploads
+- [] Make the test result entry table at least readable with new styles
+- [] Add separate columns for ja and en names
 - [] Try storing user type as a string enum rather then the current frozen array constant
   - Could make some translations etc. easier
 - Implement notifications